buildtesters/buildtest/docs/getting_started.rst

     tests/examples/buildspecs/os.yaml does not end in file extension .yml

 In this example, the search resolution will run step ``2b`` and raised an error.

-buildtest can resolve path relative to search path from a cloned repository :ref:`buildtest_repo` which is a colon separated list of paths to search.

 In next example, our current directory is at $HOME and we are able the test ``examples/systemd.yml`` even if it's not in relative path but it is a path found in the buildspec search path.